Code-Institute-Submissions/deadpixelscs-squilympic-games_AprResub/README.md

 * 2 errors were found when passing through Beautyfy Tools validator but not effecting anything.
 * No errors were found when passing through esPrima.org validator.
 Syntactically valid.

-Unfixed Bugs
+UNFIXED BUGS

-Using vendor script to fix ghosting issue.
+* Using vendor script to fix ghosting issue.
 This comes up as a warning in validation of JS but is perfectly normal and does not effect the game or design in anyway.
-Some responsive issues on smaller screen sizes.
+* Some responsive issues on smaller screen sizes.
 Optimised for 480px or above.

-Deployment
+DEPLOYMENT

 The site was deployed to GitHub pages.
 The steps I did are as follows:
 * In the GitHub repository, navigate to the Settings tab.